Which Debt Repayment Strategy Does the Most for Your Credit Score?

 The following is presented for informational purposes only and is not intended as legal advice or credit repair.

-It's a question we hear a lot: "I want to build my credit score - which debt should I pay off first: a credit card or a line of credit?"
+It's a question we hear a lot: "I want to build my credit score - which debt should I pay off first?"

 Debt repayment is a marathon, after all.
 Most of us are always working on at least one debt, and when you're juggling multiple debts, it's smart to wonder which debt to target first.
 If building your credit score is your top money goal, it's helpful to understand how debt impacts your score, so you can make an informed decision on how to tackle that debt.